Illinois Compiled Statutes

 effects of childhood cancer and the original cancer diagnosis and treatment.

 and evaluations respecting new or improved methods for obtaining current data on the matters referred to in subparagraph (1).

 (b) The Department may collect health data under authority granted by

 any unit of local government and on behalf of other governmental or not-for-profit

-organizations, including data collected by local schools and the State Board of Education relating to obesity on the health examination form required pursuant to Section 27-8.1 of the School Code.
+organizations, including data collected by local schools and the State Board of Education relating to asthma and obesity on the health examination form required pursuant to Section 27-8.1 of the School Code.
 The data shall be de-identified and aggregated pursuant to rules promulgated by the Department to prevent disclosure of personal identifying information.

 (c) The Department shall collect data only on a voluntary basis from individuals

 and organizations, except when there is specific legal authority to compel